-Our digestive system influences everything, from controlling digestion and protecting us from hostile bacteria to communicating with the brain – sending physical signals such as gas or hunger, and emotional feelings such as anxiety, stress, and even love.
+Our digestive system isn’t just about breaking down food.
+Not only does the digestive system control digestion and protect us from hostile bacteria, but it also communicates with the brain.
+That’s right – your gut sends physical signals such as gas or hunger, and emotional feelings such as anxiety, stress, and even love.
 This complex union moving through the gut is often referred to as our body’s second brain, and it impacts our health both physically and psychologically.

-Not a “thinking” brain, our digestive tract actually has its own reflexes and senses, working hard to move things through our body, absorbing nutrients, and removing waste.
+The gut is not a “thinking” brain, but our digestive tract actually has its own reflexes and senses, working hard to move things through our body, absorbing nutrients, and removing waste.
 Because of this complicated system of nerves and chemicals, sometimes these exchanges of information can veer off track.

 What is leaky gut?

-When the body recognizes these foreign substances and detects something is wrong, the immune system kicks in, and tries to fight what it perceives to be danger in the intestines.
+The body recognizes these foreign substances and goes on high alert.
+It knows that something is wrong, and that’s when the immune system kicks in, trying to fight against what it perceives to be danger in the intestines.
 This causes inflammation and inhibits functioning.
-In this situation, a woman’s ability to digest food and absorb nutrients is decreased, and her immune system can become compromised.
-Impaired immune functioning here is extremely important, as our guts contain tissue known as gut-associated lymphatic tissue (GALT) which helps protect us from antigens causing food allergies as well as microbes carrying disease.
+When this happens, a woman’s ability to digest food and absorb nutrients is decreased, and her immune system can become compromised.
+Impaired immune functioning is a big problem, because our guts contain tissue known as gut-associated lymphatic tissue (GALT) which helps protect us from antigens causing food allergies as well as microbes carrying disease.

-When the body is continually trying to repair itself from the effects of leaky gut, it can be caught in a never-ending cycle, especially when the source of the problem is not diagnosed.
+When the body is continually trying to combat the effects of leaky gut, it can be caught in a never-ending cycle.
+This is especially true when the source of the problem is not diagnosed.
 For example, if unrecognized food allergies are creating leaky gut, and the same foods are consumed over and over, a self- perpetuating, inflammatory cycle will be triggered, and the intestinal lining cannot heal.

 Chronic inflammation in the intestines is a concern, because of its potential link to many serious disorders ranging from depression, osteoporosis, lupus, and multiple sclerosis to Alzheimer’s, heart failure, and more.
 Leaky gut may be also be linked to other gastrointestinal problems such as irritable bowel disease, Crohn’s disease or celiac disease, as well as immune system disorders such rheumatoid arthritis, and even asthma.
 That’s why I stress to my patients the importance of sharing all of their symptoms and concerns, no matter how small they may seem.
 As we examine each of the symptoms, we can figure out what may be causing them, and how to relieve them.

-Sometimes digestive problems originate early in our lives–such as with lactose intolerance or food sensitivities.
+There is no simple explanation for how leaky gut develops because there are so many factors that can create digestive problems.
+Sometimes, they originate early in our lives–such as with lactose intolerance or food sensitivities.
 The problems may ebb and flow, especially during busy or stressful times.
 Other times we can develop issues related to taking certain medications or medical treatments that may have caused damage in our gut.
-Things like radiation, chemotherapy, corticosteroids, and even long term use of aspirin and antibiotics can wreak havoc with our intestinal flora, or the “good bacteria” that keep our digestive system functioning properly.
+Things like radiation, chemotherapy, corticosteroids, and even long-term use of aspirin and antibiotics can wreak havoc with our intestinal flora, or the “good bacteria” that keep our digestive system functioning properly.

 How can I fix it?

-In functional medicine, we look at the underlying causes of a disorder, and address it with a patient-centered focus.
-We evaluate lifestyle factors, environment, genetics, and history, and address individual aspects with a systems-oriented approach.
-The Institute of Functional Medicine developed a tool for clinicians to use when treating digestive disorders, called the Four “R” Program: remove, replace, reinoculate, repair.
-I have added a fifth “R,” regulate.
-This method highlights effective ways to heal digestive imbalances.
+Functional medicine is all about examining the underlying causes of a disorder and addressing it with a patient-centered focus.
+Functional medicine practitioners take the time needed to evaluate lifestyle factors, environment, genetics, and history, and address individual aspects with a systems-oriented approach.
+The Institute of Functional Medicine developed a tool for clinicians to use when treating digestive disorders, called the Five “R” Program: remove, replace, reinoculate, repair and rebalance.
+All of these are crucial steps for recovery.
+Let me walk you through these five “Rs” to highlight effective ways to heal digestive imbalances.

-First we must stabilize and smooth the digestive tract.
+The first step to healing is to stabilize and smooth the digestive tract.
+You can’t do that if you continue to eat things that you have unknown sensitivities to.
 A 14-day detox cleanse is a gentle approach that helps eliminate common allergens, such as dairy, soy, gluten, sugar, yeast, and alcohol.
 It can help determine which foods may be contributing to symptoms.
 I work in partnership with my patients to help them manage and maintain an effective cleanse.

 Oftentimes, using soothing digestive herbs, digestive enzymes, or other digestive supports, can help protect the lining from further damage, and coat the intestines while they heal.
+Every patient is different, so there’s no “one size fits all approach to deciding which digestive supports are appropriate.
 A functional medicine clinician can help determine which supports are best for each patient’s unique needs.

-With time, patience, and a little extra help, Ellen was able to heal her leaky gut.
-Her life turned around, and she began to enjoy eating again, as well as regain confidence that she could go out without fear of constantly running to the bathroom!
-Leaky gut syndrome is not yet fully understood, but it is real.
-The symptoms may be different for everyone, but identifying and isolating the cause can help eliminate this distressing disorder.
-I firmly believe digestion is the foundation of our overall health, and by nurturing and improving this very important function naturally, we can open the door to better health.
+There’s a lot still to be learned about leaky gut syndrome, but I know one thing for sure: it is real.
+Symptoms may look different for everyone, but identifying and isolating the root cause can help eliminate this distressing disorder.
+I firmly believe that digestion is the foundation of our overall health.
+By nurturing and improving this very important function naturally, we can open the door to better health for life!